 Evaluation of a breast lump typically begins with a clinical breast exam.
 During this exam, your doctor will likely:

-- Observe the condition of the skin on your breasts
+- Examine the skin on your breasts

 - Check for nipple problems, such as inversion or discharge

 - Feel (palpate) the deeper tissue in your breasts and armpits to detect lumps or areas of thickening